Pros and Cons

 Those who are complaining about the rudeness of the customer service and making accusations are completely contradicting thousands of reviews that are glorifying how kind and respectful the support was.
 The same goes for the unpopular opinion that transfers are often delayed – this seems to be related to a specific problem at a specific time for a specific client, rather than an across-the-board problem.

 Those complaining about excessive documentation appear to be unaware of the strict Anti-Money Laundering regulations that these sorts of companies must comply with.
 If additional documents were required, it is simply because the local regulator for the required jurisdiction (such as the FCA) demands that from the firm.

-In some particular countries, Transferwise is cheaper (for example, the UK), while in Australia and NZ, it is great, but not as cheap as in other countries.
+In some particular countries, TransferWise is cheaper (for example, the UK), while in Australia and NZ, it is great, but not as cheap as in other countries.
 Transferwise is a good option for sending money to some traditionally difficult markets for remittance, such as India and Brazil where brokers will traditionally charge you a much higher fee.

-In some countries, like Russia or Columbia, it seems that Transferwise isn’t particularly competitive.
-These are currencies that are usually more expensive to transfer money to (“exotic”) but at 2.5% the offering is still sub-par.
+In some countries, like Brazil however, it seems that Transferwise isn’t particularly competitive to send money from.
+These are currencies that are usually more expensive to transfer money from (“exotic”) and at 2.5% the offering is pretty much in line with the market.

 In order to secure the rate you see you’ll have to ensure the amount lock icon is displayed on TransferWise’s online platform and pay a 3% deposit of the total value of the transfer.
 If you don’t the rate will be determined by the time the money arrives to Transferwise, and not when the transfer was initiated.
 That means that due to fluctuations (and Transferwise is not even benefiting in this situation either) you could l possibly pay up to 3% of the transfer, instead of the fixed 0.5% margin applied.
 Worse than that, payments could end up lower than the agreed sum, which will require a second transfer or cause a payment to be void.